top of page

 Average speed: 13–14 mph

-This weekend group, new for 2023, has a later start time and shorter distance than the A/B folks.
-No group riding experience needed.
-We'll have a formal leader and, most days, a sweeper, too.
+This newer weekend group has a later start time and shorter distance than the A/B folks.
+No group riding experience needed!
+On most days, we'll have a formal leader and sweeper, too.
 Tired of solo treks on the North Branch Trail?
 We want your awesome self!
-NO-DROP RIDE.

 Monday Social Rides

 Perfect for newcomers wanting to get a feel for Park Ridge Cycling.
-No one left behind.
-So that different speed groups finish together, we split along short and long routes, with a leader for each: the 13-14 mph slow roll or the 16-18 B/C pace.
+So that different speed groups finish together, we split along short and long routes, with a leader for each: the 14-15 mph or the B pace 17-18 mph.
 A great option for those new to group riding—or just new to riding on city streets.
 Leaders will control the pace.
 NO-DROP RIDE.

 bottom of page